 Studying for the board exams?
 Preparing for an important event?
 Brainstorming for a passion project?
 While Baguio is known for its bed weather, it is also a destination conducive to productivity.
 After all, the Summer Capital is a university town — students have been populating the city for years.
 Unknown to most, many alumni continue to flock to the city whenever they need to get into the right headspace.
 (Rumours have it that even Nick Joaquin travelled all the way here for this very purpose!)

-If you’re gearing up for something and need motivation and inspiration, I recommend booking an Airbnb in Baguio like the Modern Minimalist Studio.
+If you’re gearing up for something and need motivation and inspiration, I recommend booking an Airbnb in Baguio like the Brutalist Desiged Aesthetic Interior.
 Owned and furnished by a professional architect, this listing doesn’t disappoint.
 It has a straightforward but practical style, making it the perfect refuge for those seeking solitude or needing focus.
+Book this Airbnb here.

-While the previous listings were more stereotypically Baguio, this one brings out the modern take of the city.
+While the previous listings were more stereotypically Baguio, this one brings out the modern take on the city.
 By modern take, I mean the Baguio version heavily inspired by its Korean residents.

 Several Koreans have studied in Baguio for years, so it’s unsurprising to see hallyu overtaking it.
 That said, the Mondrian Rest-Home proves that Korea isn’t only influencing the restaurants and cute cafes in the city.